diegobajetti/check-my-attendance/README.md

    npm run deploy
    ```

-   By executing the command above, the `predeploy` and `deploy` scripts will run and the React app will be deployed.
+   By executing the command above, the [`predeploy`][package-json-predeploy] and [`deploy`][package-json-deploy] scripts will run and the React app will be deployed.
 Internally, the `predeploy` script creates a distributable version of the app and the `build` script pushes the compiled app to a commit in the `gh-pages` branch.
-The [`gh-pages`][gh-pages] package will deploy the application to the specified [URL](package-json-homepage) whenever the `npm run deploy` command is executed.
+The [`gh-pages`][gh-pages] package will deploy the application to the specified [URL][package-json-homepage] whenever the `npm run deploy` command is executed.
 A [GitHub workflow][github-action] will link the GitHub page with the source files in the `gh-pages` branch, and once it is completed, the deployed app with the newest changes will be reflected [here][live-website].

 ## Common Issues